 8. HYGIENE AND LITTER

 Throwing your litter whilst out and about is a huge no-no; It’s ok for the Pros on TV as there is an army of cleaners out to pick up their rubbish once the race moves on.
 Keep your used packets/wrappers in your back pocket or tucked under the hem of your shorts until you get the chance to dispose of them properly.
 Some sportives will feature ‘Waste Zones’ which are clearly marked; these are provided so that you can dump your rubbish as you cycle but only do so within the designated zones.
-Whilst banana skins and other items of food waste are biodegradable, please dispose of them discreetly.
+Whilst banana skins and other items of food waste are biodegradable, please dispose of them properly or bring them home.

 With regard to personal hygiene, please avoid coughing/sneezing/spitting in a manner that will cause it to spray over those following behind.
 Try to wait until you are at the rear of the group before spitting, etc.; where this cannot be helped, do so under your arm, directly at the road so as to avoid hitting those behind.
 When at coffee stops, etc., remove your gloves and helmet and keep them away from food and off tables.
 Wash your hands thoroughly before and after eating.